upstash/ratelimit-py/README.md

 pip install upstash-ratelimit
 ```

 ## Setup database client
 To be able to use upstash-ratelimit, you need to create a database on [Upstash](https://console.upstash.com/) and instantiate
-a client with the serverless driver (which will be released separately in the following months).
+a client with the serverless driver (which will be announced separately in the following months and is not production-ready yet).

 ```python
 from upstash_py.client import Redis